-His research has produced 90+ publications in peer-reviewed journals, with a current h-index of 22.
-Moreover, he has delivered 111, from a total of 184, oral presentations to scientific conferences and technical meetings of diverse audiences (including professional peers, project reviewers, project managers, oil and gas industry, and representatives of government agencies with 39 invited/keynote speakers).
-As a subject expert, he has been invited to perform a total of 134 manuscript reviews for 103 different journals on multidisciplinary topics.; Currently, he serves as Section Editor for Marine and Petroleum Geology (to handle about 100 manuscript every year), Associate Editors for four SCI journals (AAPG Bulletin, Journal of Contaminant Hydrology, Vadose Zone Hydrology, and Journal of Earth Science), and Editorial Board Members for Pedosphere and Journal of Environmental Radioactivity.
-In addition, he has performed proposal reviews for NSF, DOE, U.S. Civilian Research & Development Program, Natural Sciences and Engineering Research Council of Canada, Canada Foundation of Innovation, Austrian Science Fund, ACS-PRF, and other agencies (states of Louisiana and South Carolina, ORISE, and PNNL).
-Early in 2013 he has also participated in the panel review for NSF and EPA proposals.
+His research has produced 127 publications in peer-reviewed journals, with a current Google Scholar h-index of 27 and i10-index of 59 (total citation: 2,732 as of 1/2/2018; the highest-article citation: 178).
+Moreover, he has delivered 123, from a total of 205, oral presentations (45 as invited/keynote speakers) to scientific conferences and technical meetings of diverse audiences (including professional peers, project reviewers, project managers, oil and gas industry, and representatives of government agencies with 39 invited/keynote speakers).
+As a subject expert, he has been invited to perform a total of 264 manuscript reviews for 120 different journals on multidisciplinary topics.; Currently, he serves as the Editor-in-Chief for Marine and Petroleum Geology (to handle 600+ manuscripts every year), Associate Editors for four SCI journals (AAPG Bulletin, Petroleum Science,, Vadose Zone Hydrology, and Journal of Earth Science), and Editorial Board Members for Journal of Contaminant Hydrology, Pedosphere and Journal of Environmental Radioactivity.
+In addition, he has performed proposal reviews for NSF, DOE, U.S. Civilian Research & Development Program, Natural Sciences and Engineering Research Council of Canada, Canada Foundation of Innovation, Austrian Science Fund, Belgium’s FWO, National Natural Science Foundation of China, Ministry of Education in China, ACS-PRF, and other agencies (states of Louisiana and South Carolina, ORISE, and PNNL).
+He has also participated in six panel reviews for NSF and EPA proposals.

 Dr. Hu has been a principal investigator for a total of 50 projects at $5.2 million funding from a variety of funding agencies and companies (e.g., oil and gas industry, DOE-NETL-RPSEA, NSF, DOE-Office of Science, Sinopec, DOE-OBES, Arcadis Inc., NAGRA).
 He is a member of numerous professional societies (AAAS, AAPG, ACS, AEG, AGU, GS, GSA, InterPore, IPACES, SPE), and was elected to the Fellow of GSA in 2013.